syncfusion-content/xamarin-docs/Xamarin/Charts/zoompan.md

 ### Show axis tooltip on selection zooming

-The axis tooltip can be enabled while selection zooming by using the [`ChartAxis.ShowTrackballInfo`]() property to show/hide the tooltip on the axis.
+The axis tooltip on selection zooming can be enabled using the [`ChartAxis.ShowTrackballInfo`]() property to show/hide the tooltip on the axis.

 [`ChartAxis.TrackballLabelStyle`]() property is used to customize the appearance of the axis tooltip.
 The following properties are used to customize the axis tooltip: